junitechnology/jpipe/docs/docs/usage.md

 })
 ```

-The passed context can be `nil`, and in that case, no automatic cancelation will happen.
-Cancelation can be triggered manually though, by calling `pipeline.Cancel()`.
+The passed context can be `nil`, and in that case, no automatic cancellation will happen.
+Cancellation can be triggered manually though, by calling `pipeline.Cancel()`.

 If `StartManually` is `true`, the pipeline won't start until `pipeline.Start()` is called.
 This can be useful in complex pipelines with several sink operators, if you want to ensure that all pipeline operators will start simultaneously.